Gravitationally-induced entanglement in cold atoms: Summary

-The advancements required here over the state-of-the-art do not need technological leaps of faith, as with generating highly non-classical states, such as N00N states, and we have detailed a realistic scheme that could allow for the required number of atoms.
+The advancements required here over the state-of-the-art do not need technological leaps of faith, as with generating highly non-classical states, such as N00N states .
 Extending the scheme in a similar vein to novel extensions to the Bose et al., proposal \cite{bose2017spin,PhysRevA.104.052416,PhysRevA.105.032411,PhysRevD.107.064054} might also provide small improvements, such as interacting several atom interferometers and perhaps looking for multi-partite correlations rather than bi-partite correlations and entanglement.
 A key feature of cold atoms gases is that it is easy to manipulate them into different schemes and setups.
 Here, we have concentrated on the scheme in Figure \ref{fig:Int} where two interferometers are parallel to each other and the gasses are of oblate spheroidal shape.
 However, this can be tailored to the requirements of the experiment.
 For example, it could be necessary to have a smaller superposition size, in which case extreme oblate spheroids might be preferable with the interferometers adjacent to each other but not in parallel planes, similar to the Bose et. al. setup \cite{bose2017spin}.